Static and dynamic pages

 Static pages

-Static pages contain content added directly to the Nordcraft canvas that doesn't change unless you publish updates.
-They:
+Static pages contain content added directly to the Nordcraft canvas.
+The content of these pages will not change until you publish updates.
+Static pages:

 - Have fixed content created directly in the editor